B3Kay/benjaminkarlsson.com/src/posts/rich-dad-poor-dad-summary.md

 ## 📖Summery + Notes

-Rich Dad Poor Dad is a great classic book I higly recommend for any entreprenour, growing youth or anyone interested in knowing the secrets of the rich.
-The mindset of the rich, the poor and middle class habits and believes, why wealth is your liberty and the tools of the trade to become fincancial literate.
+"Rich Dad Poor Dad" is an invaluable book that I highly recommend to entrepreneurs, young individuals, and anyone interested in unraveling the secrets of wealth accumulation.
+The book explores the mindsets of the rich, the habits of the poor and middle class, the importance of wealth in providing opportunities and security, and the tools and knowledge necessary for financial literacy.

-I structed the Rich Dad Poor Dad book in to a framework that I'd like divide in to 4 categories.
+I have structured the book into four categories:

- 1. Poor, the limiting mindset of the poor and the middle class where money is in control of them.
-Why they focus on buying liabillities and job security.
-Either you work for money, or money work for you, your decition.
+ 1. **Poor**, This section discusses the limiting mindset of the poor and middle class, where money controls them.
+It emphasizes the importance of distinguishing between assets and liabilities and debunks the illusion of job security.
- 2. Rich, what does the rich do, what are their mindset and what do they focus on.
+ 2. **Rich**, The rich have a fundamentally different mindset and focus.
+This section explores the habits and mindset of the wealthy.
- 3. Liberty, Why wealth will make your life easier by allowing more opurtunities and safety.
+ 3. **Liberty**, Why wealth will make your life easier by allowing more opurtunities and safety.
 The 5 blockers of your financial success.
 But most important of all how to escape the rat race.
- 4. Financial Literacy, is about basics of cashflow.
+ 4. **Financial Literacy**, is about basics of cashflow.
 What is a liabillity and asset, taxes and dept. What skills do you need to learn to succeed in becoming rich.
 How do you eaven defin rich?
 What is your financial statement?

 ### The poor work for money